 Section 2.
 Conflict of Interest.
 Any ex-officio member of a Standing Committee declaring a conflict of interest in serving on that committee shall be recused from that committee.
 A replacement for that member shall be appointed following the process detailed in Section 4.

 Section 3.
 Authority, Tenure, and Membership.
 Standing Committees shall have at least three members, each of whom serves a three-year term, and the terms of these members shall be staggered to provide continuity.
-In the third quarter of the year standing committees shall provide the Nominating Committee a list of members needing replacement along with a list of suitable candidates.
-The Nominating Committee shall then, in consultation with the Standing Committee, put forward a list of new members to be approved by the Policy Council.
-In the case of an unexpected vacancy that occurs when the Nominating Committee is not active, the President will put forward a replacement for approval by the Policy Council.
-The composition of Standing Committees shall be published annually.
+No later than October 31, Standing Committees shall provide the President a list of committee positions that will be open due to resignations or expiration of terms along with a list of suitable candidates to fill the positions.
+The President shall then, in consultation with the Standing Committee and the Nominating Committee, put forward a list of new members to be approved by the Policy Council by the end of the year.
+In the case of unexpected or unfilled vacancies at other times the same process will be followed as expeditiously as is practical.

 Section 4.
 Committee Chairs.
 Standing Committees shall select their own chairs, unless otherwise specified in these Policies for the specific Committee.